jaimemendozadev/ListOfFriends-API/README.md

-## Starting the App
+## Starting the API

-In the root of the app, run `$ npm install` to install all the app dependencies.
+In the root of the repo, run `$ npm install` to install all the API dependencies.
 Wait until everything finishes loading.

 Run the `$ npm start` command in your terminal to start the API.